rossedman/endoflife-mcp-server/README.md

 # endoflife-mcp-server

-A server for the end-of-life MCP tool.
+A server for the end-of-life website.
 Allows users to query software end-of-life information, including release dates, support timelines, and latest versions.

 ## Examples